 - Remove the geographical and grade level requirements of this program set by the 100 schools list, which currently prevent low-income students who live on the wrong side of a public school boundary line from accessing these scholarships.

 - Raise the financial need threshold to include students who qualify for either free or reduced lunch (equates to an annual income of approximately $49,000 for a family of four).

 - Accomplish all this without raising the dollar limit of tax credits granted by the state.

-We urge you to contact your representatives right away.
+We urge you to contact your state representatives right away.
+The proposed tax credit scholarship program expansion (formerly known as HB 2068) has been consolidated into HB 2119, which contains other education-related provisions and fully funds the governor's recommendation.
 Lawmakers are in the process of discussing this legislation right now and are preparing to vote, and need to hear how impactful this expansion will be on the lives of students from those who’ve seen that impact firsthand.